 The two linear compressor blade cascades detailed in Table 1 are simulated in this paper.
-Although not an up-to-date aerofoil profile, both aerofoil cascades have been used in many studies [8-11] to represent the compressor stator blades found in an axial flow gas-turbine compressor.
-Cascade 1 consists of NACA-65 aerofoils and was tested experimentally by Hilgenfeld and Pfitzner [11].
+Although not up-to-date profiles, both aerofoil cascades have been used in many studies [9-12] to represent the compressor stator blades found in an axial flow gasturbine compressor.
+Cascade 1 consists of NACA-65 aerofoils and was tested experimentally by Hilgenfeld and Pfitzner [12].
 This cascade was also simulated at a lower Re_c using DNS by Zaki et al. [5] and using LES by Lardeau et al. [2].
-Cascade 2 is a linear CDA (Controlled Diffusion Aerofoil) cascade investigated experimentally by Gbadebo et al. [10].
-TABLE 1: Geometrical and inflow parameters for the two compressor cascades.
+Cascade 2 is a linear controlled diffusion aerofoil cascade investigated experimentally by Gbadebo [11].